himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

     return file_list
 ```

-When provided a file path (`src`), this function will return a list of all the
+When provided a directory path (`src`), this function will return a list of all the
-file paths in that directoy.
+file paths in that directory.
 Optionally, the `extension` parameter can be
 supplied to only return files of that extension type (in our case, `md`).
 This
 will be used to grab the paths of all of the website post source files.